adityamudgil2505/Web_Project10-Shooting-Game/README.md

 ### Web_Project10
 # Shooting Game
 ## About
 This is a simple and funny game in which you have to shoot the cartoon.
-One gameplay will be of 10 sec.
 Other features are
 - Unlimited Ammo
-- 10 sec. gameplay
+- 10, 20, 30 sec. gameplay
+- Different Levels
+- Display High Score

 ## Skills used
 - HTML